 - Zoning restrictions

-Entrepreneurs will also have to be concerned about any potential limitations imposed by certain municipalities of the cities in the U.S. They can prohibit business owners engaging in home-based operations.
+Entrepreneurs will also have to be concerned about any potential limitations imposed by certain municipalities of the cities in the U.S. They can prohibit business owners from engaging in home-based operations.
 Some of the laws regarding commercial and home-based businesses can lead to a restriction of your business.

 - Professional reputation of the business